SCHOOL TRIP WORKSHOPS

 ZOO ANIMAL HUSBANDRY

-This workshop is aimed at those in post 16 study and higher education, particularly those studying an Animal-related subject, Psychology, Behaviour, and Biology.
+This workshop is aimed at FE and HE students, particularly those studying an Animal-related subject, Psychology, Behaviour, and Biology.

 BUSINESS & TOURISM